Skip Navigation Website Accessibility

 How do I prepare my quilt for longarm quilting?

-Before sending your quilt to a longarm quilter, ensure that your quilt top is neatly pieced and pressed, the backing fabric is at least 4-6 inches larger on all sides than the quilt top, and the batting is trimmed to the same size as the quilt top.
+Before sending your quilt to a longarm quilter, ensure that your quilt top is neatly pieced and pressed, the backing fabric is at least 4-6 inches larger on all sides than the quilt top.
 If you are in need of batting, we can provide it at the same rate sold in store.

 What is the expected turnaround time?